PS00161093/custom-array/README.md

 # customarray
-User defined Array in Java
+1. User defined Array in Java.
+2. Effecient way to find a pair with given sum in an integer array.